IbrahimaSy11/amazon-como-script-dashboard/README.md

 It does not advance to the next selected associate until the current associate has been assigned or there are no eligible tasks remaining.

-Assignments happen directly without requiring the dispatcher to manually open each task.
+Assignments happen directly without opening each task page.

 ---